matplotlib/matplotblog/content/posts/codeswitching-visualization/index.md

 This tutorial on creating step charts uses one of WayV's livestreams as an example.
 There were four members in this livestream and a total of eight languages/dialects spoken.
 I will go through the basic steps of creating a step chart that depicts the frequency of code-switching for just one member.
 A full code chunk that shows how to layer two or more step chart lines in one graph to depict code-switching for multiple members can be found near the end.

 ## Dataset
-First, we import the required libaries and load the data into a Pandas dataframe.
+First, we import the required libraries and load the data into a Pandas dataframe.

     import pandas as pd
     import matplotlib.pyplot as plt
     import seaborn as sns

 This dataset includes the timestamp of every switch (in seconds) and the language of switch for one speaker.

     df_h = pd.read_csv("WayVHendery.csv")
     HENDERY = df_h.reset_index()
     HENDERY.head()

 | index | time | lang |
 | ----  |----|----|
 | 0 | 2 | ENG |